timbru31/mp3lyrics/README.md

 2. Nokogiri for HTML parsing
 3. mp3info as a MP3 library
 4. require_all for easier requiring of the wiki_api folder
-5. For testing purposes you should install rubocop, rake, minitest and optionally coverage reporters for CodeClimate and Coveralls
+5. For testing purposes you should install rubocop, rake, minitest and optionally coverage reporters for CodeClimate

 ## Installation